39 Museums in Salvador: Discover the history and culture of Bahia

 Importance

 The museum not only preserves these important works of art, but also serves as a testimony to the continuing influence of religious tradition on Brazilian culture and art.
-A visit to the São Bento Monastery Museum offers a unique experience of immersion in the history and spirituality that have shaped the country’s artistic heritage.
+A visit to the São Bento Convent Museum offers a unique experience of immersion in the history and spirituality that have shaped the country’s artistic heritage.

 Largo do Farol da Barra, s/n, Forte Santo Antônio da Barra, Barra